On Saturday, March 13, 2021 JLSJ hosted: Championing Women: A Leadership Summit.

-Our inspiring Keynote speaker is Natasha Mascarenhas Wright, a powerhouse leader who is simultaneously working at Google, running her own nonprofit, and parenting three children; she will share her own leadership journey and lessons learned in “doing all the things,” as she says.
+Our inspiring Keynote speaker was Natasha Mascarenhas Wright, a powerhouse leader who is simultaneously working at Google, running her own nonprofit, and parenting three children; she shared her own leadership journey and lessons learned in “doing all the things,” as she says.

-We will also be joined by two speakers who specialize in teaching transformative skills that specifically support you in becoming a more resilient leader:
+We were also joined by two speakers who specialize in teaching transformative skills that specifically support you in becoming a more resilient leader:

 - Emotional Fitness, led by Dr. Vaneeta Sandhu

 - Adaptive Leadership, led by Melissa Jones, MPA

 Emotionally Fit Leadership: As ambitious entrepreneurs and leaders, we can face unrelenting stress that can interfere with quality work & personal relationships.
 In this talk, you’ll learn to treat your mind as a muscle with the 7 traits of emotional fitness.
 Dr. Vaneeta Sandhu will explain the 7 traits of emotional fitness to help you be more resilient and improve your ability to deal with stress, anxiety, & self-doubt.
 You’ll walk away feeling more prepared as a leader, and ready to kickstart your emotional fitness regimen.